Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     also, add an option to not serialize comments and whitespace back into output. no reason to do so if we are just using the source as an intermediate

+### Movement visualizations

+First and easiest will be to simply draw a dotted line between one point and another, with a given number of dots this can be done from scripts in immediate mode way

+after we do it with simple untextured quads then we can do a version with texture then we can start thinking about other types of movement visualizations